Available in VPC

 Restoration

-Cloud DB for MongoDB provides a service that enables you to restore lost data using backup files, and easily and quickly create a MongoDB server.
+Cloud DB for MongoDB provides a service that enables you to restore lost data using backup files, and easily and quickly create a MongoDB Server.
 It allows the user to restore the data up to the desired time within the range available for recovery.
-To restore it, take the following steps:
+To restore:

 - Click [Details] in the backup settings row you want to restore.

-- Backup time: check the backup completion time
+- Backup time: Checks the backup completion time

-- MongoDB Cluster Type: select the MongoDB cluster type
+- MongoDB Cluster Type: Select the type of the MongoDB cluster.

 - Random text will be added to avoid duplicate host names.

-- DB service name: enter the DB service name for the restored DB
+- DB Services name: Enter the DB service name for the restored DB.

-- The name must be 3-15 characters long and can only include Korean letters, English letters, numbers, and hyphens (-)
+- Enter between 3 and 15 characters using Korean letters, English letters, numbers, and hyphens (-).

 - Set the following items depending on the selected cluster type:

-- Stand-alone Server Spec: select the specifications for the stand-alone server
+- Stand-Alone Server Spec: Selects the specifications for the stand-alone server

 - Default: 17017